SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Introduction

 EZ-Game-Audio-Conversion streamlines the process of batch audio file conversion.
-Tailored specifically for game developers, this tool ensures top-notch audio quality and small file sizes without the need for extensive knowledge.
+Tailored specifically for game developers, this tool ensures great audio quality and small file sizes without the need for extensive knowledge.
 With almost no setup and multi-threaded conversion, it's the easiest, fastest, and most reliable solution available.
 Plus, now with support for loop tags!

 ## Features